-This sauce can be used on meat, salads, or as a veggie dip.
+This sauce can be used on meat, salads, or as a dip.

 It is, 1/3 Coconut Oil, 1/3 Apple Cider Vinegar (ACV), 1/3 Raw Honey.

-Added to this is generous and varying amounts of Turmeric, Black Pepper, Cayann Pepper, Garlic and Ginger.
+Added to this is generous and varying amounts of Turmeric, Black Pepper, Cayann Pepper, Garlic, Ginger and Parsley.